 1. Health Care and Biomedical Technology

 The need for additional health and medical professionals is rising in almost every state, and Arizona is no exception.
 With its rapidly growing population, this region continues to generate more demand for health care.
-The Phoenix area alone is ranked within the top 15 U.S. markets for jobs in the sector.***
+The Greater Phoenix area alone is expected to add about 45,000 health care jobs between 2017 and 2027.3

 But the state is also a major player in the bioscience and medical equipment industries.
-As a matter of fact, more than 260 medical device and equipment companies operate within Arizona while supporting over 6,000 jobs.**** And biomedical employment within the state is rising three times quicker than the U.S. average.***
+As a matter of fact, more than 1,300 bioscience companies operate within Arizona while supporting almost 25,700 jobs.4

 2. Skilled Trades

 As Arizona grows, so does the demand for new buildings and infrastructure.
-In fact, between 2016 and 2019, the number of residential building permits issued within the state is expected to increase by about 40.6 percent.*
+In fact, from 2019 to 2023, the number of residential building permits issued within the state is expected to increase by over six percent.1

 In addition, more people results in more cars, more recreational vehicles, more demand for electricity, and more air conditioning and refrigeration.
 Thankfully, Arizona has a budding renewable energy sector, which will continue to generate a larger and larger portion of the state's energy needs.
-Already, Arizona is home to over eight percent of America's jobs in the solar industry, and the region continues to be a top-ranking place for the generation of photovoltaic energy.****
+Arizona already has enough installed solar power to provide electricity to more than 300,000 homes.5

 All of those things require the services of skilled tradespeople for construction, installation, maintenance, or repair.
-And that's why many of the trades in Arizona are projected to experience a lot of job growth from 2012 to 2022.
-For instance, consider how much the employment in these trades could grow over that decade:**
+And that's why many of the trades in Arizona are projected to experience a lot of job growth from 2016 to 2026.
+For instance, consider how much the employment in these trades could grow over that decade:2

 3. Information and Manufacturing Technologies

 Plus, job growth within these sectors of Arizona's economy could, in many cases, occur more rapidly than the nationwide average for years to come.
-Just look at the expected employment growth between 2012 and 2022 for the following high-tech vocations:**
+Just look at the expected employment growth between 2016 and 2026 for the following high-tech vocations:2

 4. Design and Media Arts